Submissions

 • Author's name and surname (for each author, in case of co-authorship);

-• Current institutional role / professional activity (for each author, in case of co-authorship);
+• Current position and affiliation (for each author, in case of co-authorship);

-• An e-mail address (the corresponding author's email address, in case of co-authorship);
+• E-mail address (the corresponding author's email address, in case of co-authorship);

-• Current institutional/professional affiliations (for each author, in case of co-authorship);
+• ORCID iD (if available; for each author, in case of co-authorship);

-• A Competing Interest (CI) statement (for each author, in case of co-authorship); if none, state "The authors declare no competing interests";
+• Competing Interest (CI) Statement (for each author, in case of co-authorship); if none, state "The authors declare no competing interests";

-Authors should also provide datasets, with every empirical submission (if social research methods are applied), if are not already included in the text of the manuscript.
-They may be preferably submitted via email or through OJS platform together with the manuscript and the disclaimer or upon request by the Editorial Office during the Preliminary Evaluation Step.
+Authors should provide datasets with every empirical submission (when social research methods are applied), if not already included in the manuscript text.
+Authors must also provide proper attribution and copyright information for any tables, graphs, figures, or images included in their submission.
+All supplementary materials may be submitted via email or through the OJS platform together with the manuscript and disclaimer, or upon request by the Editorial Office during the Preliminary Evaluation Step.
+Authors are responsible for obtaining necessary permissions for copyrighted materials and must provide documentation of such permissions when required.

 § 2.5.
 Secondary publications and Working Papers Policy

-Submissions which do not comply with the Publication rules (2.2, 2.3 and 2.5) will be promptly rejected by the Journal (Desk rejection) and they may be re-submitted only during the Call for Papers terms.
-In case of Desk rejection, the Editorial Office will support Authors to comply with Publication Guidelines for re-submission.
+Submissions which do not comply with the Submission Requirements (2.2, 2.3 and 2.5) will be promptly rejected by the Journal (Desk rejection) and they may be re-submitted only during the Call for Papers terms.
+In case of Desk rejection, the Editorial Office will support Authors to comply with Submission Requirements for re-submission.

 Due to the high volume of submissions received for each Call for Papers, manuscripts that are declined during the Preliminary Editorial Assessment cannot be resubmitted to the same Call for Papers, even in updated/modified form.